a2z2k26/bumba-voice/docs/CASE_STUDY.md

-# Chatta: Building a Production-Ready Voice Mode for Claude Code
+# Bumba Voice: Building a Production-Ready Voice Mode for Claude Code

 **A Technical Case Study on Keyboard-Controlled Voice Interaction**